Arpithaapoojary/GradeCalculator/README.md

 # Grade Calculator

-This is a simple Java console application that takes a student's name, USN, and total marks as input, calculates the percentage, and assigns a grade.
+A simple Java console application that calculates the percentage and assigns a grade based on total marks.

-## Features
+## Inputs
+- Student name
+- USN
-- Input: Name, USN, and marks
+- Total marks (out of 500)

+## Outputs
-- Output: Percentage and grade based on standard ranges
+- Percentage
+- Grade (A+, A, B+, B, C, Fail)

+## How to Run
+1. Compile: `javac GradeCalculator.java`
+2. Run: `java GradeCalculator`

 ## Technologies Used
 - Java

-## How to Run
-1. Compile the file: `javac GradeCalculator.java`
-2. Run the program: `java GradeCalculator`